 Attend an orientation session with the program coordinator when all other requirements are met.

-Students entering the program for the first time must contact the program coordinator prior to enrolling in any BCT/MDT course.
+Students entering the program for the first time must contact the program coordinator prior to enrolling in any MDT course.

-To be considered full-time, students in the Media Production Technology Program must be enrolled in 15 or more semester credit hours at MCC.
+Students in the Media Production Technology Program must attend MCC full-time (15 or more semester credit hours).